vcflib/vcflib/README.md

 ### vcfdistance

 Adds a value to each VCF record indicating the distance to the nearest variant in the file.

 ### vcfentropy

     usage: vcfentropy [options] <vcf file>

-    options:
-        -f, --fasta-reference  FASTA reference file to use to obtain primer sequences -w, --window-size      Size of the window over which to calculate entropy
+    options: -f, --fasta-reference  FASTA reference file to use to obtain primer sequences -w, --window-size      Size of the window over which to calculate entropy

     Anotates the output VCF file with, for each record, EntropyLeft, EntropyRight, EntropyCenter, which are the entropies of the sequence of the given window size to the left, right, and center  of the record.

 ### vcffilter

     usage: vcffilter [options] <vcf file>

     options:
-        -f, --info-filter     specifies a filter to apply to the info fields of records, removes alleles which do not pass the filter -g, --genotype-filter specifies a filter to apply to the genotype fields of records -s, --filter-sites    filter entire records, not just alleles -t, --tag             tag vcf records as filtered with this tag instead of suppressing them -R, --replace-filter  replace the existing filter tag, don't just append to it -a, --allele-tag      apply -t on a per-allele basis.  adds or sets the corresponding INFO field tag -v, --invert          inverts the filter, e.g. grep -v -o, --or              use logical OR instead of AND to combine filters -r, --region          specify a region on which to target the filtering, requires a BGZF compressed file which has been indexed with tabix.  any number of regions may be specified.
+        -f, --info-filter     specifies a filter to apply to the info fields of records, removes alleles which do not pass the filter -g, --genotype-filter specifies a filter to apply to the genotype fields of records -s, --filter-sites    filter entire records, not just alleles -t, --tag-pass        tag vcf records as positively filtered with this tag, print all records -F, --tag-fail        tag vcf records as negatively filtered with this tag, print all records -A, --append-filter   append the existing filter tag, don't just replace it -a, --allele-tag      apply -t on a per-allele basis.  adds or sets the corresponding INFO field tag -v, --invert          inverts the filter, e.g. grep -v -o, --or              use logical OR instead of AND to combine filters -r, --region          specify a region on which to target the filtering, requires a BGZF compressed file which has been indexed with tabix.  any number of regions may be specified.

     Filter the specified vcf file using the set of filters.
     Filters are specified in the form "<ID> <operator> <value>:
      -f "DP > 10"  # for info fields
      -g "GT = 1|1" # for genotype fields
      -f "CpG"  # for 'flag' fields

     Operators can be any of: =, !, <, >, |, &

     Any number of filters may be specified.
 They are combined via logical AND unless --or is specified on the command line.
 Obtain logical negation through the use of parentheses, e.g. ! "( DP = 10 )"

     For convenience, you can specify "QUAL" to refer to the quality of the site, even though it does not appear in the INFO fields.

 ### vcffixup

-Uses genotypes from the VCF file to correct AC, AF, NS, in the VCF records.
-For example:
+Uses genotypes from the VCF file to correct AC (alternate allele count), AF (alternate allele frequency), NS (number of called), in the VCF records.
+For
+example:

     % vcfkeepsamples file.vcf NA12878 | vcffixup - | vcffilter -f "AC > 0"

 Would downsample file.vcf to only NA12878, removing sites for which the sample was not called as polymorphic.

 ### vcfflatten